slenceski/RepData_PeerAssessment1/PA1_template.md

 Commit a single R markdown file to a forked github account containing:

-1 Code for reading in the dataset and/or processing the data
+1. Code for reading in the dataset and/or processing the data
-2.Histogram of the total number of steps taken each day
+2. Histogram of the total number of steps taken each day
-3.Mean and median number of steps taken each day
+3. Mean and median number of steps taken each day
-4.Time series plot of the average number of steps taken
+4. Time series plot of the average number of steps taken
-5.The 5-minute interval that, on average, contains the maximum number of steps
+5. The 5-minute interval that, on average, contains the maximum number of steps
-6.Code to describe and show a strategy for imputing missing data
+6. Code to describe and show a strategy for imputing missing data
-7.Histogram of the total number of steps taken each dayafter missing values are imputed
+7. Histogram of the total number of steps taken each dayafter missing values are imputed
-8.Panel plot comparing the average number of steps taken per 5-minute interval across weekdays and weekends
+8. Panel plot comparing the average number of steps taken per 5-minute interval across weekdays and weekends
 9. All of the R code needed to reproduce the results (numbers, plots, etc.) in the report

 ## Loading and preprocessing the data